ProjectOpenSea/operator-filter-registry/README.md

 ## Filtered addresses

-Entries in this list are added according to specific criteria.
+Entries in this list are added according to the following criteria:

-\<criteria goes here\>
+* If the application most commonly used to interface with the contract gives buyers and sellers the ability to bypass creator fees when a similar transaction for the same item would require creator fee payment on OpenSea.io
+* If the contract in some way aids and abets creator fee evasion — for example, wrapper contracts

 <table>
 <tr>